chainpoint/chainpoint-gateway/README.md

 ### Deployment

-First, you will have to run the following commands to initate your Node:
+First, you will have to run the following commands to initiate your Node:

 ```bash
 $ sudo apt-get install make git